 Notes: Standard errors in parentheses are clustered at the individual level.
 All regressions include year fixed effects.
 Columns (2) and (4) include regionyear fixed effects.
-Statistical significance is coded following the standard notation: if the p-value is lower than 0.001, if the p-value is lower than 0.05, + if the p-value is lower than 0.1.
+Statistical significance is coded following the standard notation: if the p-value is lower than 0.001, if the p-value is lower than 0.01, if the p-value is lower than 0.05, + if the p-value is lower than 0.1.